 Our investigative approach helped us find convincing evidence in the cited prior arts.
 Let me tell you how.

-When it comes to prior art searches, among the huge list of resources and strategies explored and employed during the search, searchers generally tend to give a low priority to already cited prior arts.
+When it comes to prior art searches, among the huge list of resources and strategies explored and employed during the search, searchers generally tend to give a low priority to already cited patent references.

 There are other searchers who’d tend to disagree with this, especially the ones who have had spotted convincing evidence in the already cited prior art.
 I, for a long time, shared the former thought process until one day I was handed a project that changed the way I view cited art.